 De Mussa had grappled with four of these plays in two workshop productions that launched Horizon Theatre Rep in the Spring of 2001.
 He resolved to return to them on the centennial of WWI.
 His goal was to set aside Expressionist style, to concentrate on the text and to place the plays within the context of the times.
 De Mussa feels that the plays are a product of the age that produced them, that they link us to the past and the past to us, and that in that sense they speak to us with extraordinary directness and authority.
 The impact is unsettling, he observes, adding, “Expressionism always tries to unsettle you.”

 Reviewers have repeatedly praised director Rafael De Mussa for his idealism and his insight into modern classics.
 Reviewing “3X Pirandello” in 2000, Irene Backelenick (Backstage) commended him for his “unerring direction” and deemed the production “fascinating.”
 Louise Gallanda, writing in Fringe Propaganda, agreed, stating, “Director Rafael De Mussa is to be commended for his skillful mounting and understanding of Pirandello’s mind.”
 Theatre Is Easy called “Caligula” (2008) “What off-Broadway should be.”
 Reviewing “The Balcony” in 2013, Steve Capa wrote in New England Entertainment Digest, “De Mussa’s vision is well executed.
 He’s grappled with this bête noir of the modern canon quite well.
 We’re grateful for a company that takes on such a work like this.
 I’ll look for them next season.”

 Culture Shock 1911-1922 is made possible by the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
-The Doctorow Foundation and loyal audiences and contributors.
+The Doctorow Foundation, The Puffin Foundation, and loyal audiences and contributors.